da-luce/ece4760_final_project/webpage/index.md

       <figcaption>Example of a scan being collected.</figcaption>
 </figure>

 We also set up a test environment to demonstrate the scan's effectiveness.
-By placing a large piece of wood next to the sensor, we showed that it reliably appears in the scan output (see the following image).
+By placing a large piece of wood next to the sensor, we showed that it reliably appears in the scan output (see the following images).

 ![Test setup with a large wooden object placed near the sensor](wood.jpeg)